youssefshoeb/youssefshoeb.github.io/_pages/cv.md

             <span>Sept 2022 - Present : <strong>Machine Learning Researcher</strong></span>
             <ul>
                 <li>Continental AG <span style="color: grey; font-size: smaller;">(Berlin, Germany)</span> </li>
-                <li>Part of the Research and Advanced Engineering department, where I work on developing <br> and implementing AI-based methods and tools to collect and process data efficiently.</li>
+                <li>Part of the Research and Advanced Engineering department, where I work on developing <br>
+                and implementing AI-based methods and tools to collect and process data efficiently.</li>
-                <li>Researched and developed methods for Uncertainty Estimation, Out-of-Distribution Detection,<br> Anomaly Segmentation, Object Tracking, and Information Retrieval for an Active Learning use case.</li>
+                <li>Researched and developed methods for Uncertainty Estimation, Out-of-Distribution Detection,<br>
+                Anomaly Segmentation, Object Tracking, and Information Retrieval<br>
+                for an Active Learning use case.</li>
                 <li>Contributed to several patent applications and research paper submissions and <br> I am an active member of the jbDATA (justbetterdata.de) consortium project.</li>
             </ul>
         </div>